-My wife loved the idea of the window seat in the dormer area of the large bedroom overlooking our picturesque back yard.
+My wife was particularly fond of the window seat in the dormer area of the large bedroom, overlooking the picturesque back yard.

-The light panels in the smaller bedroom were lit by a fluorescent fixture that were attached to the roof peak.
-However, they were old and discolored and had to go.
+The smaller bedroom had some unique characteristics of its own.
+The ceiling panels resembled LEGOs and were lit by a fluorescent tube fixture that was attached to the roof peak.
+However they were horribly discolored and brittle and had to go.